BSC-CNS-EAPM/horus/HorusAPI/docs/source/webapp_mode/index.rst

    - `requireActivation`: Boolean indicating if user email confirmation is required.

    - `allowDemoUser`: Boolean indicating if users can use the app in demo mode.

+   - `deleteInterval`: Time in days to remove the anonymus user data.

+   - `maxFlowsAnonymous`: Maximum number of flows allowed for anonymus users.

    - `mailServer`: Configuration options for the mail server.